genderkit/genderkit/_articles/laser-eye-surgery.md

 - *hyperopia* - longsightedness or inability to clearly see things which are close up
 - *astigmatism* - a condition where the eye does not focus evenly

-There are two main types of laser eye surgery:

-- *Photoreactive keratectomy (PRK)* or *Laser-assisted sub-epithelial keratectomy (LASEK)* - where a laser is used to vaporise tiny amounts of the cornea (lens of the eye) to reshape it.
-A computer watches the movements of the eye and reaims the laser to adjust for movement.
-- *Laser-assisted in-situ keratomileusis (LASIK)* - which works in a similar fashion, but before reshaping the cornea, the eye is held in place by a suction ring and a laser is used to cut a flap into the epithelium (thin layer covering the cornea), and the flap is repositioned afterwards.
-LASIK may sometimes require less recovery time than PRK/LASEK.
+Laser eye surgery is normally used on people with +6 dioptres (D) of hyperopia to –10 D of myopia, with up to 4 cylinders of astigmatism.

+There are three main types of laser eye surgery, *Photoreactive keratectomy (PRK)*, *Laser-assisted sub-epithelial keratectomy (LASEK)*, and *Laser-assisted in-situ keratomileusis (LASIK)*.
+The current evidence available from the National Institute for Clinicial Excellence suggests that there is not a significant difference between the effectiveness of these techniques {% cite nice-photorefractive %}.
 Laser eye surgery is an area with continual development of new techniques, so you are advised to do your own research into the different kinds of eye surgery available to you.
+There is [guidance available from the Royal College of Opthamologists](https://www.rcophth.ac.uk/wp-content/uploads/2015/03/Patient-Guide-to-Excimer-Laser-Refractive-Surgery-2011.pdf) that includes detailed information about laser surgical techniques, including newer techniques not described here.

+The main risks of laser eye surgery are not having the expected improvement in vision, development of new visual problems like halos, infections in the cornea, and complications with the creation of the flap during the surgical procedure.
+There is also a very small risk of developing ectasia, a condition that can cause blindness {% cite nice-photorefractive %}.

+Laser eye surgery is not normally funded by the NHS unless it is to treat a condition that cannot be fixed with contact lenses or glasses.

 You can read more about laser eye surgery on the [NHS Choices website](http://www.nhs.uk/Livewell/Eyehealth/Pages/Lasers.aspx).

+{% bibliography --cited %}